Smatek1001/AI_DnD/Locations/Therandril.md

 * **Status:** destroyed
 * **Population:** N/A (formerly High Elves, now none)
 * **Atmosphere/Vibe:** A spectral echo of former glory, now a place of profound loss, cosmic dread, and lingering, sanity-shattering whispers.
-* **Key Features:** Formerly radiant marble spires and arcane wonders; now, fragmented ruins, imbued with tragic history and dark energy.
+* **Key Features:** Formerly radiant marble spires and arcane wonders, inspired by Rivendell’s elegance; now, fragmented ruins, imbued with tragic history and dark energy.

 ## II.
 Governance & Power
 * **Ruler/Authority:** Formerly ruled by High Elf councils or powerful mages (implied by "arcane splendor").
 Now, governed only by the cold, uncaring forces of its destruction.